Hair Extensions Bonds – Good vs Bad…

 We all know hair extensions can look good or bad at first glance, however, the real proof is in the Bonds!

-2. For client comfort
+- For your comfort

-3. For discretion – general appearance
+- For discretion – general appearance and visibility

 - Take even small square sections of hair (roughly the same thickness as the strand in which you’re applying) DO NOT put in a triangle shape as this is pulling the hair away from its natural growth pattern.

 - Slide the extension bond a few centimetres down the clients natural hair, DO NOT apply right up at the root, this is far to close, feels sore and tight for the client and could snap the hair at the root.
 Technicians who are applying right at the root are doing it wrong.
 Extensions should not be sore, after 1-2 days you shouldn’t feel them at all.

 - Bonds should be applied in neat rows and bricked up across the head from one side to the other.
 They should not be applied on the nape of the neck of right into the front of the hair line as they will be visible- and people hair tends to be naturally finer in these places so it’s best to avoid applications here.

 Here at Bond, we apply flat bonds, these are best as they allow you to fold the bond neatly around the hair, rather than fusing and rolling the keratin into the hair forming a cyclinder shaped bond.
 Rolled bonds, if done badly, can be long, large and heavy not to mention visible.
 Many hair extension technicians do a good job and achieve small rice grain sized bonds, ideal for fine hair and applying ‘micro bonds’ but for most, we recommend our small square bonds.